Node's Package Management and Loading Mechanisms

 Note:

 fs.accessonly reflects the state at the moment of the check.
-Subsequent actual read/write operations may still fail due to changed conditions, so error handling is still required for critical write operations.
+Subsequent actual read/write operations may still fail due to changing conditions, so error handling is still required for critical write operations.

-fs.realpath(path[, options]) resolves relative paths, symbolic links, . / .. segments, etc., and returns the canonicalized absolute path.
-By default, it returns a UTF-8 string; it can be set to 'buffer' via options.encoding to get a Buffer.
-The Promise version throws an error if the path does not exist (ENOENT) or if there is a link loop (ELOOP).
+fs.realpath(path[, options]) resolves relative paths, symbolic links, . / .. segments, etc., and returns the normalized absolute path.
+By default, it returns a UTF-8 string; you can set options.encoding to 'buffer' to get a Buffer.
+The Promise version will throw an error if the path does not exist (ENOENT) or if there is a link loop (ELOOP).

 const fs = require('node:fs/promises');